DistributedProofreaders/dproofreaders/README.md

 This repository contains the code that powers https://www.pgdp.net and other sister DP sites world-wide.

+**This branch should not be merged into master.**

+This branch is for pgdp.net-specific production hacks and should not be merged into master.

 ## About

 Distributed Proofreaders is a web application (written in PHP and backed by a